 About

 Anya Degenshein (Ph.D.
-2019, Northwestern) is an Assistant Professor in the Department of Social and Cultural Sciences at Marquette University and affiliated faculty in the MS in Criminal Justice Data Analytics and the Race, Ethnicity, and Indigenous Studies (REIS) programs.
-A cultural sociologist by training, Dr. Degenshein uses discursive and narrative analysis to understand the scope and consequences of contemporary punishment, with a particular interest in the creation of social inequality.
-Her award-winning research has appeared in Theory & Society, Punishment & Society, and Contexts.
+2019, Northwestern) is an Assistant Professor of Criminology and Law Studies in the Department of Social and Cultural Sciences at Marquette University, where she is also affiliated faculty in the MS in Criminal Justice Data Analytics and the Race, Ethnicity, and Indigenous Studies (REIS) programs.
+A cultural sociologist by training, Dr. Degenshein uses discursive analysis and critical theory to understand the scope and consequences of contemporary punishment, with a particular interest in the creation of social inequality.
+Her sole-authored, award-winning research has appeared in Information, Communication & Society, Theoretical Criminology, Punishment & Society, Contexts, and Theory & Society.

 Dr. Degenshein's current book project demonstrates the rhetorical construction of future criminality in post-9/11 counterterrorism stings.
 Previous empirical research projects include a 13-month ethnography of a Chicago pawnshop and a study of post-Recession prosecutorial lobbying in IL.
 Her teaching interests include law and society, surveillance studies, and theory.